Delen0828/ViewRecovery/STAIRCASE_DESIGN_REPORT.md

 ## Conclusion

-The stair casing implementation successfully transforms the experiment from a fixed-difficulty, multi-task battery into an adaptive, single-task assessment tool.
-This provides more precise difficulty calibration and improved participant experience while maintaining data quality for clinical assessment purposes.
+The stair casing implementation successfully transforms the experiment from a fixed-difficulty, multi-task battery into an adaptive, single-task assessment tool with 8 difficulty levels.
+The expanded range from 4 to 8 levels provides more precise difficulty calibration, better coverage of participant abilities, and improved threshold estimation while maintaining data quality for clinical assessment purposes.